membraneframework/membrane_tutorials/videoroom/videoroom.md

   this.webrtcSocketRefs.push(socketErrorCallbackRef);
   this.webrtcSocketRefs.push(socketClosedCallbackRef);
   ```
-  This structure might look a little bit ambigious.
+  This structure might look a little bit ambiguous.
 What we are storing in ```this.webrtcSocketRefs```?
 Well, we are storing references...to the callbacks we have just defined.
   We have passed what method should be invoked in case our Phoenix socket is closed or has experienced error of some type.
   However, we want to keep track of those callbacks so that we will be able to turn them off ("unregister " those callbacks).
   Where will we be unregistering the callbacks?
 Inside ```this.leave()``` method!